-Published four times a year, Art Quarterly is the magazine of Art Fund and is one of the highly valued benefits of becoming an Art Fund member.
-It provides readers with insightful and accessible content and comment on art and artists, galleries and museums, and the works they show and hold in their collections, as well as highlighting the benefits available to Art Fund members with their National Art Pass.
+Published four times a year, Art Quarterly is the magazine of Art Fund and is one of the highly-valued benefits of becoming an Art Fund member.
+It provides readers with insightful and accessible content and comment on art and artists, galleries and museums, and the works they show and hold in their collections, as well as highlighting the discounted entry and other benefits available to Art Fund members with their National Art Pass.

 Each issue looks forward to what’s happening in the coming months around the UK and beyond, and comments on the events and issues of the day.
 It includes in-depth features, interviews, conversations, previews, reviews, news and opinion, by writers, critics, commentators and experts in the field, alongside its new Funded section, which details works of art that Art Fund has helped museums and galleries to acquire over the past quarter, and the impact of the four strands of Art Fund’s charitable programme.